sharokku13/Geo-Pino-extreme-generalization/README.md

 The core framework bypasses the limitations of standard Fourier Neural Operators (FNO) on unstructured grids by introducing a geometry-adaptive multi-stage mapping pipeline:

-1. Diffeomorphic Coordinate Mapping: A learnable grid deformation network (I_Phi) that transforms irregular boundary layer grids from physical space into a uniform, regularized canonical latent space.
+1. Diffeomorphic Grid Mapping: Learnable network (I_ϕ) that warps the irregular grids of the boundary layer in the physical domain to be transformed into canonical latent regularized space.
-2. Fourier Neural Operator Backbone: A 2D FNO block executing spectral convolutions via Fast Fourier Transforms (FFT) on the regularized grid to model global fluid dynamics.
+2. Neural Fourier Operator backbone: 2D FNO architecture that applies convolutional operations through Fast Fourier Transformations on the grid space for global fluid flow modeling.
-3. Physics-Informed Constraints: Direct regularization during training using exact Automated Differentiation to compute incompressible Reynolds-Averaged Navier-Stokes (RANS) residuals.
+3. Physically-consistent constraints: Directly regularize model training through the application of exact Automatic Differentiation on incompressible RANS residuals.
-4. Epistemic Uncertainty Estimation: Monte Carlo Dropout layers integrated within the spectral blocks to quantify model confidence during extrapolation.
+4. Uncertainty quantification: Incorporation of Monte-Carlo Dropout layers in the convolutional blocks for uncertainty quantification during inference phase.

 ---